vcvpaiva/Lucy/README.md

 This corpus is described in
 https://github.com/ToposInstitute/tac-corpus/.

 The file tac-clean.conll contains an automatically annotated version of the corpus, with dependency structures and POS tags, obtained via spacy.
+The file tac-manual.conllu has an improved version, with manual corrections to be described.